Welcome to my first recap of RuPaul’s Drag Race All Stars Season 7 – All Winners!

 The Vivienne‘s look is confusing.
 She says it’s meant to be giving Westwood deconstructions or Van Herpen tendrils, but it’s mostly giving me burlap sack.
 The sculpted crown of hair is amazing, but otherwise this is a wide miss.

 In particular, the bustline is too broad to be flattering and the split in the skirt is way too high – we’re losing her waist and seeing her undergarment.

-Also, I don’t understand the added billowing white silk sleeves.
+Also, I don’t understand the disconnected billowing white silk sleeves.
 The look would’ve been better with bare arms and some simple wrist cuffs.

 This is a stunning look, but there’s something a little odd about the structure of the dress that makes it hard to look at.
 Maybe it’s the one swooshing lily acting as the bodice, maybe it’s the lighter purple underskirt peaking out from the overskirt of lilies… I dunno.
 It’s clearly not bad, but there’s something a little bit off about it.

 Shea Couleé delivers real life haut couture with African royalty styling, and it is breathtaking.